lachman History, Family Crest & Coats of Arms

 The surname lachman was first found in Norfolk, where Reginald de Lakeham was registered in Norfolk in the Hundredorum Rolls of 1273.

-Important Dates for the lachman family
+Early History of the lachman family

 This web page shows only a small excerpt of our lachman research.
 Another 109 words (8 lines of text) covering the years 1086, 1320, 1390, 1394, 1500, and 1511 are included under the topic Early lachman History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name lachman include Lakeman, Lakeham, Lakenham, Lackman, Lachman, Lochman, Lacman and many more.

 Early Notables of the lachman family (pre 1700)